 - The bottle makes application a little tricky

-Which Lube Is The Best Mountain Bike Chain Lube?
+Which Lube Is Would I Choose?
 My Personal Recommendation

-From all of these lubricants, it is actually hard to choose the one that definitively stands out as being the best mountain bike chain lube.
+From all of these lubricants, it is actually hard to choose the one that definitively stands out as being the best choice for chain lube.
 Finish line has an excellent reputation and their lube is fair easy to use, yielding some top quality results.
 However, there is a reason that the Rock N Roll 135816 Gold Chain Lubricant is regarded as the gold standard and it certainly does do everything you expect with no real cons.
-I recommend it as my number one pick between the best mountain bike chain lube options.
+I recommend it as my number one pick between the all the lube options.